ianalderman/chaostoolkit-azure-demo/experiments/webApps/README.md

 2. Due to an issue in our current codespaces setup run the following command (which will enable us to execute the scripts we need):
 `sudo chmod +x *.sh`
 3. Execute the *configureExperiments.sh* script.
 In the container: `./configureExperiments.sh`
-4. At the prompt enter the Traffic manager address from the [*Environment setup*](https://github.com/ianalderman/chaostoolkit-azure-demo/blob/master/environmentSetup/README.md) steps.  **N.B DO NOT INCLUDE THE HTTP://**, e.g., for **http://example.trafficmanger.net** enter `example.trafficmanager.net`
+4. At the prompt enter the Traffic manager address from the [*Environment setup*](https://github.com/ianalderman/chaostoolkit-azure-demo/blob/master/environmentSetup/README.md) steps.  **N.B DO NOT INCLUDE THE HTTP://**, e.g., for **http://example.trafficmanger.net** enter `example`
 5. Let's check that the script has updated as we would expect.
 Type `less Experiment1.json`, you should see a `probe` called *we-can-request-hello-world-site* and under that you should see `"url":"..` that hopefully has your traffic manager address.
 You may need to press *space bar* to scroll down.
 Again press *q* to quit

 ## Test our hypotheses ##